wcushen/aws-ipi/ENCRYPTION_KMS.md

 ### **1. Initialize Vault**

-Once Vault is running, initialize it:
+Once Vault is running, initialize it.
+You can either do these series of steps by executing each command with an `oc exec` wrapper or simply obtaining your tokens and running `oc exec -ti vault-0 -n vault -- sh` to run everything within the Vault shell.

 ```sh
 $ oc exec vault-0 -- vault operator init -key-shares=1 -key-threshold=1 -format=json > init-keys.json